Energy Savings Can Be Fun, But No Need To Turn Off All The Lights

 To understand how the company makes money for itself, think of electricity as a market.
 OhmConnect can promise the market that not as much power will be needed.
 That promise is worth money.
 Once, the company was able to get the power equivalent of 11,000 homes off the grid.

-But Reed's advice for new users is to not go crazy.
+But Reed's advice for new users is to not be too extreme.

 "I've heard of people literally unplugging their refrigerators for the hour and just sitting in the dark and all this crazy stuff, and there's really no reason to do that," he says.